Happyr/Doctrine-Specification/Upgrade.md

+# Upgrade from 0.4 to dev-master

-# Upgrade from 0.3 to dev-master
+# Upgrade from 0.3 to 0.4

 ## BaseSpecification